knative/docs/docs/developer/eventing/sinks/creating-event-sinks/writing-event-sinks-with-golang/README.md

 ## A Quick Overview of Building and Deploying a Simple Event Sink with Golang

-Below we will create a simple Sink that receives CloudEvents and performs an example operation on them.
+In the following procedure, you can create a simple sink that receives CloudEvents and performs an example operation on them.

-From within the `$GOPATH`, Create a folder `demosink` with a new file `main.go`:
+1. From within the `$GOPATH`, create a folder named `demosink`, that contains a new file named `main.go`:
 ```go
 package main